[Funding Alert] Parental Care Startup MamaEarth Raises Funding To Attract Consumers

 You're reading Entrepreneur India, an international franchise of Entrepreneur Media.

 Of late, new startups in India have been leading the way as far as mitigating critical issues is concerned.
 These ventures are driven by passion to actually develop models to solve issues that plague the masses in general.
-Alongside societal focus, such businesses are also finding quality investments even in the form of celebrities pooling in resources to further the cause.

 As per Varun, the key to starting MamaEarth in 2016, was to mitigate the need for safer products for mothers and kids in India.